Education and Training

 The Midwest D-CFAR offers mentorship training programs for investigators who wish to strengthen their mentorship and coaching skills.
 The Developmental Core additionally sponsors two D-CFAR members per year to attend the highly regarded Mentoring-the-Mentors Workshop for HIV Researchers led by the University of California, San Francisco CFAR and held every fall.

-As part of our efforts to connect academic knowledge with real-world public health programs, the Midwest D-CFAR has developed an undergraduate research program for Harris-Stowe State University (HSSU) students with the City of St. Louis Department of Health (STL DOH).
+As part of our efforts to connect academic knowledge with real-world public health programs, the Midwest D-CFAR has developed an undergraduate research program for Harris-Stowe State University (HSSU) students, in partnership with the City of St. Louis Department of Health (STL DOH).

-The goal of the HSSU STL DOH Midwest D-CFAR internship program is to cultivate a diverse, future workforce equipped to tackle the HIV epidemic while supporting HSSU's educational mission in the sciences.
+The goal of the HSSU STL DOH Midwest D-CFAR internship program is to cultivate an experienced future workforce equipped to tackle the HIV epidemic while supporting HSSU's educational mission in the sciences.